-Several drivers went out late in the first round and took advantage of a rapidly cooling track to make the top 24 and the second round, including Danica Patrick, Sam Hornish, Jr., Ryan Blaney, Carl Edwards, and Jimmie Johnson.
-Both Paul Menard and Ricky Stenhouse, Jr. tried to beat the clock for a final lap but didn’t cross the stripe in time.
+Several drivers went out late in the first round and took advantage of a rapidly cooling track to make the top 24 and the second round, including Danica Patrick, Sam Hornish Jr., Ryan Blaney, Carl Edwards and Johnson.
+Both Paul Menard and Ricky Stenhouse Jr. tried to beat the clock for a final lap but didn’t cross the stripe in time.

 All 12 of the remaining Chase drivers made the top 24, with Kenseth showing the top speed of the session, but three –Jeff Gordon, Martin Truex Jr. and Brad Keselowski – will start lower than 12th as they missed the final cut.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com

 We hate spam.
 Your email address will not be sold or shared with anyone else.